aligfellow/vib_analysis/README.md

 - parsing the output prints the imaginary modes from the output file
 - gaussian parsing (with [cclib](https://github.com/cclib/cclib) takes a *zero indexed mode* `--mode 0`

-Orca output parsing is also possible as long as orca is installed.
+Orca output parsing is also possible with `--parse_cclib` and separately with `--parse_orca`
+  - it appears that cclib cannot yet deal with orca_6.1.0
 ```
 > vib_analysis dihedral.out --parse_orca --mode 6